What is Maze malware?

-Maze, also called ChaCha, is a Ransomware — a malicious program that encrypts files of the victim and demands a ransom in exchange for a decryption key that restores information.
+Maze, also called ChaCha, is ransomware — a malicious program that encrypts files of the victim and demands a ransom in exchange for a decryption key that restores information.
 A defining feature of Maze is that it publically releases sensitive files to the public unless the ransom is paid.

-It’s not a new strategy among Ransomware operators to issue threats about making the sensitive data public unless the victim gives in to the demands of the criminals.
-However, before the occurrence of the Maze Ransomware, most of these threats remained largely idle.
+It’s not a new strategy among ransomware operators to issue threats about making sensitive data public unless the victim gives in to the demands of the criminals.
+However, before the occurrence of Maze, most of these threats remained largely idle.
 They served as a psychological weapon, helping threat actors to strongarm victims into paying.

 However, the situation changed drastically with Maze.

 In November 2019, the group behind Maze managed to infiltrate Allied Universal: one of the leading private security companies in the US.
 The cyber gang claimed that they have gained complete control of the Allied network and threatened to make the data public unless the company paid up.

 Allied Universal decided to ignore the demands.
 In reply, hackers behind the virus first contacted a well-known computer help site, asking them to publish a story about the attack to serve as a public warning.
 When the website declined, the Maze gang uploaded 700MB worth of sensitive information on an underground forum.
 The data included lists of active users, email certificates, encryption keys, and more.

 In another Maze ransomware attack, 2GB of files belonging to the City of Pensacola were made public.
 The attack severely damaged the computer network of Pensacola, forcing it to temporarily shut down the network.
 As per the data breach, the virus's actors declared that the information was leaked as evidence, showing how deeply they managed to infiltrate the network.